OSGeo/OSGeoLive-doc/en/quickstart/opencpn_quickstart.rst

   sudo /etc/init.d/gpsd start

-BlueTooth GPS users should take special care to read up about the no-probe option. (for this reason we have not started gpsd automatically)
+BlueTooth GPS users should take special care to read up about the no-probe option.

+.. no longer true? : (for this reason we have not started gpsd automatically)

 * '`xgps`' is a good program to check that Gpsd can see your GPS ok.